trivago/gollum/docs/src/gen/consumer/console.rst

   If set to true, the plusing triggers an exit signal if the pipe is closed, i.e. when EOF is detected.
   By default this paramater is set to "true".

+**SetMetadata** (default: false)

+  If this value is set to "true" the `Metadata` will set to each message during the creation.
+  By default this parameter is set to "false".

+  * NOTE: This setting needs additional performance.